starchildluke/centiskorch/src/content/nicknames/mewtwo.md

 ## Origins

 Mewtwo is a bipedal Pokémon created using the DNA of Mew via gene splicing and DNA engineering.
-It is gray, has a humanoid shape, and has a long, purple tail (green if it's shiny).
+It is grey, has a humanoid shape, and has a long, purple tail (green if it's shiny).
 It has two stumpy horn-like protusions, purple eyes and a tube that connects its head to its neck.

 Mewtwo also has two Mega evolution forms: [Mega Mewtwo X](https://sg.portal-pokemon.com/play/pokedex/0150_1) and [Mega Mewtwo Y](https://sg.portal-pokemon.com/play/pokedex/0150_2).